JovianiusZHD/VPP/README.md

 # VulnPatchPairs

-This is the official repository for the VulnPatchPairs dataset, as introduced in our paper "Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection" (USENIX 2024).
+This is the official repository for the VulnPatchPairs dataset, as introduced in our paper "Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection" ().

 ## Setup